JuliaHEP/ROOT.jl/README.md

 # Usage

 Short examples are given under the `example` directory.
 In general, the use pattern is very similar to PyROOT.
-One should keep in mind that every `TObject` in julia is a pointer to an object allocated on the heap.
+One should keep in mind that every `TObject` in julia is a pointer to an object allocated on the heap (using `new` in C++).

 ## TTrees

-These are the main workhorse of ROOT, which supports fast row-based and disk-backed data storage and computation.
+These are the main workhorse of ROOT, which supports fast row-based and disk-backed data storage.

 ~~~
 #file: example/ttree.jl